-The white grape variety (also Dánosi Leányka) comes from Hungary; the name means "royal girl = princess.
-It must not be confused with the variety Királyszölö.
+The white grape variety (also Dánosi Leányka) comes from Hungary; the name means "Royal girl = princess.
+It should not be confused with the Királyszölö variety.
 The exact origin has not yet been clarified.
 According to a hypothesis, it is from a cross between Kövérszölö ( Grasă de Cotnari ) x Leányka emerged.
-According to a second hypothesis, it is identical to the Fetească Regală, In both cases this would be a Romanian origin.
-Made in 2009 DNA analysis These hypotheses were refuted, but Leányka could be a parent.
-The medium-maturing, high-yielding vine is prone to Botrytis and wrong mildew, It produces fresh, alcohol-rich white wines with moderate acidity and floral aroma.
-These are in Hungary as so-called typical summer wines very popular.
-It is often used as an extender partner to introduce acid.
-The variety is in Hungary on Balaton (Lake Balaton), as well as in the areas Eger.
+According to a second hypothesis, it is identical to that Fetească Regală, In both cases that would be of Romanian origin.
+By done in 2009 DNA analysis these hypotheses have been refuted, but Leányka could be a parent.
+The medium-ripening, productive vine is susceptible to Botrytis and wrong mildew, It produces fresh, low-alcohol white wines with a moderate acidity and floral aroma.
+These are so-called typical in Hungary summer wines very popular.
+It is often used as a blending partner to introduce acid.
+The variety is best in Hungary Balaton (Lake Balaton), as well as in the areas Eger.
 Etyek-Buda and Mátraalja widespread.
-She finished in 2010, a total of 855 hectares of vineyards (Statistics Kym Anderson ).
+In 2010, it occupied a total of 855 hectares of vineyards (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012